ethriel3695/ellistech-portfolio/README.md

-# JavaScript Development Environment
+# EllisTech Portfolio

-This is a template for easily starting JavaScript projects.
+A portfolio for Reuben Ellis and his company EllisTech.